php-fig/fig-standards/proposed/http-message.md

 interface ResponseInterface extends MessageInterface
 {
     /**
+     * Gets the response Status-Code.
+     *
-     * Gets the response Status-Code, a 3-digit integer result code of the
+     * The Status-Code is a 3-digit integer result code of the server's attempt
-     * server's attempt to understand and satisfy the request.
+     * to understand and satisfy the request.
      *
      * @return integer Status code.
      */